TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-enrolldevices-selfhelp-androidencryption.md

 	cloudEnvironments="public"
 />

-# My android device is encrypted but The Company Portal says it's not
+# My android device is encrypted but the Company Portal says it's not.

 ## **Recommended steps**

 Android 7.0 and later require a startup passcode to make sure that the device is fully encrypted.
-The device setting is often called Secure Startup.
+The device setting is often called **Secure Startup**.
 However, descriptions and locations of startup passcodes vary between device manufacturers.

 To resolve, enable a startup pin or encrypt the entire device.
 For more information about each solution, see the [Intune documentation](https://docs.microsoft.com/intune-user-help/your-device-appears-encrypted-but-cp-says-otherwise-android).